Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Time evolution of the gaseous reservoir

 where $C_i \equiv {4\pi G^2}{(c_{\text{s}}^2 + v_i^2)^{-3/2}}$ is a constant for each star, independent of $\rho_{\text{gas}}$.
 Furthermore, for our purposes of modelling gas evolution, we assume that stars undergo B-H accretion only on the main sequence or as compact objects.
 Furthermore, we assume that stars are either always within the gaseous reservoir or never are.

 When considering accreting stars on the main sequence, one needs to treat the ages of stars as more massive stars have much shorter main-sequence lifetimes.
-Therefore, it is possible to have at some instant rejuvenated stars with ages greater than their current lifetimes.
+Therefore, it is possible to have at some instant rejuvenated stars with ages greater than the apparent lifetimes that could be inferred, e.g. from their photometry or current stellar masses.
 Here we allocate to each star their age in terms of their main-sequence lifetime fraction, $f_{\text{ms}}$, where stars initially have a value $f_{\text{ms}}=0$ and will evolve off the main sequence once $f_{\text{ms}}=1$.
 We then increment $f_{\text{ms}}$ each time step, using the current main-sequence lifetime, i.e., $\Delta f_{\text{ms}} = \Delta t / t_{\text{ms}}(m_i)$.
 We assume that the star will follow the ordinary post-main-sequence evolution for a star of its mass.

 For a given cluster, one can numerically compute the mass of gas within the cluster as a function of time.
 For illustration, we consider a cluster containing one million stars initially, which evolve following MIST stellar evolution tracks with a metallicity [Fe/H]$= -1.5$.
 We assume that all gas retained in the cluster forms a sphere of uniform density with a radius containing initially one quarter of all stars.
 The cluster stars are taken to follow a Plummer model with a half-mass radius, $R_{\text{hm}}=2\,\text{pc}$ (which implies $R_{\text{gas}}=1.24\,\text{pc}$).
 We assume $R_{\text{hm}}$ and $R_{\text{gas}}$ do not evolve in time.
 We set the sound speed $c_{\text{s}} = 5\,\text{km}/\text{s}$.
 We do not model the density distribution of stars within the gaseous sphere, but consider them to all move at a constant speed $v_i = 10\,\text{km}/\text{s}$.
 Here, we do not consider accretion onto compact objects (which will be discussed in the subsequent section).